-There is a limited Starter plan the begins at $67/mo.
+There is a limited Starter plan that begins at $67/mo.

-The last tool on our list makes your entire tech stack work together.
+This tool makes your entire tech stack work together.

 Zapier allows marketing agencies to integrate different software and connect the apps they use to automate workflows and make their lives easier.
 You see, picking the right tools for your marketing agencies is great, but having 15 different apps open at once and jumping between them isn’t ideal.

 Zapier takes all of these tools and plugs them into each other.
 For example, if your team uses Teamwork for project management, Zapier can integrate with it and other programs like Qwilr, Sprout Social, and Calendly.